07740 877 544 [email protected]

 Again, if any paint has crept below the tape’s edges, slightly dampen a clean cloth with white spirits and gently rub over the excess paint.
 Don’t over rub or press too hard with the cloth as this may tarnish the paint beneath.

 These details are well worth putting the effort into as it transforms the appearance of the honours board.

 The contrasting edge shapes, angles, and finishes make this bespoke piece stand out.
 Worthy of honouring people and events for years to remember.

 Following the same painting route as when the board was initially stained, I now apply a coat of high gloss yacht varnish.

-Ensure that the varnish is thin enough to work with so that the brush marks will not be left prominently.
+Ensure that the varnish is thin enough to work with so that the brush marks will not be noticed.
 Using a 2” (50mm) brush to paint the central panel face and finishing in the direction of the wood grain, I flick the brush tip upwards before the central face panel edge.

 Similarly, and moving quickly, I paint the surrounding mouldings.
 By dividing the entire frame into manageable segments and with free-flowing paint, a wet edge should be left throughout the entire coating.